Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEST.

 Just because you plan to spend a few days in the wild does not mean you won't be spending money along the way.
 Aside from the gear, you'll also have to pay for campsites and various camping accessories to make your stay memorable, safe, and comfortable.
 You also need to consider the costs of transport, food, and drinks.

 You can safely assume that glamping can cost twice as much as camping.
-Glamping sites alone can cost from $330 to $1,400 a night.
-On the other hand, there are plenty of cheap campsites around Australia, with prices as low as $60 per night.
+Glamping sites alone can cost from $330 to $1,400 a night, depending on how fully equipped they are.
+On the other hand, there are plenty of cheap campsites and glamp sites around Australia, with prices as low as $60 per night.
 Glamping and camping blogs in Australia can give you a good insight into how much of a budget you need, so it's best to do your research first.

 Availability of camping/glamping sites

 Contrary to popular belief, you simply cannot pitch your tent anywhere.
-For safety reasons, people who like camping or glamping are encouraged to use legitimate campsites.
-Whilst several campsites can accommodate glampers, there are fewer than those that accept campers.
-In any case, it's a hassle for a campsite to build and maintain semi-permanent structures like yurts in their vicinity for glampers.
+For safety reasons, we encourage people who like camping or glamping to use legitimate campsites.
+Some campsites do accept glampers, but there are several that don't, as it's a hassle for a campsite to build and maintain semi-permanent structures like yurts or other glamping tents like a canvas tent or a bell tent in their vicinity for glampers.

 You can still try glamping on ordinary campsites with an RV or a double tent.
 However, these things often take up a lot of space, so you might end up paying for more than you've bargained for.